Top Rated

 Skip or Watch?

-That said, skip this one.
+That said, skip this one!

 VERDICT: SKIP!

-Here is salida|etc’s rating for Crime Scene: The Vanishing at the Cecil Hotel.
+Here is salida|etc’s rating for Night Teeth.

 Got a movie or TV series that you would like for us to review?
 Drop us a message and we’ll get to it.